Papers

 • Their integration with measurement-driven, variational, and hybrid classical–quantum architectures enables robust noise management and optimal performance in quantum information processing.

-Helstrom-type granular operators are effect-based quantum granules that realize Bayes-optimal decision rules for binary @@@@1@@@@.
+Helstrom-type granular operators are effect-based quantum granules that realize Bayes-optimal decision rules for binary quantum state discrimination.
 These operators generalize classical granular computing to the quantum regime by operating on quantum states in a finite-dimensional Hilbert space, encoding graded memberships via Born probabilities.
 Within the framework of Quantum Granular Computing (QGC), Helstrom-type granular operators provide mathematically precise, operator-valued granules whose soft membership characterizes smooth decision boundaries and granular reasoning in quantum information processing and intelligent systems (Ross, 27 Nov 2025).

 1. Definition and Operator Construction